 On the flip side, these agencies can significantly eat into your affiliate program budget.
 Instead, consider investing in the right software to automate a lot of the manual work so you can focus on recruiting and building relationships.
 A platform like monday CRM can take a lot of the repetitive work, like follow-ups, communication, contracts, and reporting, out of the equation.

-Try monday CRM5 best practices for managing and scaling your affiliate management program
+Try monday CRM5 best practices for managing and scaling affiliate program management

 If you want to get the most out of your affiliate marketing program, you need to manage your affiliates effectively.
 If you’re just starting with affiliate management, or you already have an affiliate program in place but you aren’t seeing convincing results, these best practices should help you boost your results.